cdevents/community/rfc/cdevents-translator.md

 - Implement translators for other SCM tools or any application that needs a translation to CDEvents

 ### Known Unknowns
-- Creating CDEvents from other type of events and sending them to configured Message-broker can be implemented in a shared package.
+- Creating CDEvents from other type of events from SDK and sending them to configured Message-broker using CloudEvent library, can be implemented in a shared package.
+- Having a main application for Approach 2 and 3 from `cdevents-translator` or maintained by user of the translator.
+- A common library name can be changed to `scm-cdevents-translator` from `cdevents-translator`, but in future this translator can be extended to implement for Non SCM systems too.